Walgreens pays $269.2 million to settle U.S. civil fraud lawsuits

 The Deerfield, Illinois-based company said it “admits, acknowledges, and accepts responsibility” for conduct alleged by the federal government, according to the settlement agreements.

-In a statement, Walgreens said the settlements were in the best interests of customers, patients and other stakeholders.
+In a separate statement, Walgreens said it “has admitted no wrongdoing,” and that the settlements were in the best interests of customers, patients and other stakeholders.

 It also said it set aside enough money for both settlements as of Nov.
 30, 2018.